Emery Lehman

 Emery Chance Lehman (born June 13, 1996) is an American speed skater who represented the United States at the 2014 Winter Olympics, the 2018 Winter Olympics, and the 2022 Winter Olympics.
 Lehman started playing ice hockey at age six, taking up speed skating in an attempt to improve his hockey at age nine.

 In his senior year of high school, Lehman won the 10000 meters at the 2013–14 US Senior Championship/Olympic Trials and took second place in the 5000 meters.
 At the Olympics, he placed 16th in the 5000 meters and 10th in the 10000 meters.

 Early and personal life

 Lehman was born in Chicago, Illinois, to parents Marcia and David, and is Jewish.
-His mother works in Chicago for Hebrew University of Jerusalem, and his father works for himself.
-He lives in Oak Park, Illinois.
+His mother works in non profit in Chicago and his father works for Cook County.
+He lives in Salt Lake City, as a member of Team USA.
 As of 2014, he was a senior at Oak Park and River Forest High School, where he was an honor student.
-He is now studying to become an engineer.

 During his time off, Lehman enjoys playing table tennis with friends.
 Lehman lists the Chicago Bears and Chicago Blackhawks as his favorite sports teams, and Bo Jackson as his sporting hero.
 He says his mother has been the most influential person in his life.

-Lehman graduated cum laude from Marquette University, majoring in Civil Engineering, and is now enrolled at Johns Hopkins University with a focus in structural engineering.
+Lehman graduated cum laude from Marquette University, majoring in Civil Engineering, and earned a Masters from Johns Hopkins University with a focus in structural engineering.